preactjs/compressed-size-action/README.md

           clean-script: npm run clean
 ```

+> [!IMPORTANT]
+> When using custom `build-script`, `install-script`, or `clean-script` options, ensure that the specified scripts exist in both the current branch (PR) and the base branch (target).
+The action will fail if a script is missing from either branch.

 ### Customizing the Installation

 By default, `compressed-size-action` will install dependencies according to which lockfiles are present, if any.
 However, if you need to run a different installation command, you can pass a custom script to do so.
 For example, to use `npm ci` with the `--workspace` option: